maxandersen/internet-monitoring/README.md

 Goto [http://localhost:3030/d/o9mIe_Aik/internet-connection](http://localhost:3030/d/o9mIe_Aik/internet-connection) (change `localhost` to your docker host ip/name).

+The default username is `admin`, the default password is `wonka`.
+Change these as soon as you're logged in!

 ## Configuration
 To change what hosts you ping you change the `targets` section in [/prometheus/pinghosts.yaml](./prometheus/pinghosts.yaml) file.